-Insert the plug of the decoder in such a way that pin 1 of the plug (this is the side with the red / orange wires) sits next to the corner of the socket that is usually marked with , +, or 1.
-Please make sure that the pins are straight when inserting the plug.
+• Insert the plug of the decoder in such a way that pin 1 of the plug (this is the side with the red / orange wires) sits next to the corner of the socket that is usually marked with \, +, • or 1.
+Please make sure that the pins are straight and do not tilt when inserting the plug.